 Homeowners can also hire their own contractors or choose from America's 1st Choice Home Club's technician database.
 The company guarantees parts and labor for the life of its membership.
 Its Platinum home warranty coverage includes service for washers and dryers, kitchen appliances, HVAC systems, water heaters, electrical systems, plumbing stoppages, ductwork and more.

 A home warranty plan covers your home's appliances and major systems in case you need them repaired or replaced.
 A home warranty is different from your home insurance in that it can cover normal wear and tear on your home's major systems.

 Also, unlike homeowners insurance, a home warranty is not mandatory when owning a home.
 Those who choose to get a home warranty typically pay between $350 – $600 annually for a basic plan.

 Before you can take advantage of a home warranty plan, you need a home to live in.
 If you’re about to embark on the homebuying journey, take action and start your mortgage application online with the Home Loan Experts at Rocket Mortgage®.

 12 Questions To Ask When Buying A House

-For inexperienced home buyers, it’s hard to know what questions to ask when looking at properties.
-Use this checklist to make sure you get the right info.
+For inexperienced home buyers, it’s hard to know what questions to ask when buying a house.
+Use this checklist to make sure you get the right information.